shivangsarat/CrealyticsCodingChallenge/README.md

     - Checks product rendered on second keypress element and product different from previous entry
     - Checks for product rendered on price switch that sale price is less than product price
     - Checks the product for gender matching to applied filter

+### WorkFlow
+- #### Fetching CSV File

+    - Fetching of CSV file is done in [src/ProductList/index.js line 27-40](https://github.com/shivangsarat/CrealyticsCodingChallenge/blob/main/src/ProductList/index.js#L27-L40) in useEffect with empty array as dependency immitating componentDidMount.
+    - To fetch from CSV we use ```fetch("./products.csv")``` function to get the result and convert it to text using ```.text()`` function.
+    - Once the data is fetched, it is paseed to [Plugins/JsonFromCSV.js](https://github.com/shivangsarat/CrealyticsCodingChallenge/blob/main/src/Plugins/JsonFromCSV.js) where the data is seperated in form of array and mapped together to form an array of objects.
+    ***Note: in JsonFromCSV between [Line 14 - Line 16](https://github.com/shivangsarat/CrealyticsCodingChallenge/blob/main/src/Plugins/JsonFromCSV.js#L14-L16) it is checked if in parsing data gender is shifted to a index below and handled.***
+    ***Note: in JsonFromCSV between [Line 17 - Line 19](https://github.com/shivangsarat/CrealyticsCodingChallenge/blob/main/src/Plugins/JsonFromCSV.js#L17-L19) it is checked if gender is in the scope ("male", "female", "unisex").
+If not, then data is not entered into final product listing.***
+    - After recieving the data in desired format (JSON), data is added to state in items list and loading message is turned off.

+- #### Rendering Products
+    - Products are rendered using a component [src/ProductList/ProductCard.js](https://github.com/shivangsarat/CrealyticsCodingChallenge/blob/main/src/ProductList/ProductCard.js) in [Line 135 0f src/ProductList/index.js](https://github.com/shivangsarat/CrealyticsCodingChallenge/blob/main/src/ProductList/index.js#L135)